Continuous-Time Best-Response and Related Dynamics in Tullock Contests with Convex Costs: Conclusion and Future Research

 \section{Conclusion and Future Research}

 We showed that the continuous BR dynamics, which is motivated by the observation that in certain applications the agents change their actions slowly compared to the feedback they receive from others, converges to the unique equilibrium in Tullock contests with convex costs.
 We then extended these convergence results to related discrete dynamics with small step sizes.
-These results indicate that we can expect Tullock contests with convex costs to reach equilibrium in a decentralized manner.
+These results indicate that we can expect agents in Tullock contests with convex costs to reach the equilibrium in a decentralized manner.

-One open problem is to show convergence (or non-convergence) of the discrete dynamics with small step sizes when $x_{\min} = 0$; see Section~\ref{sec:approx}.
-A different direction is to study the case when the agents move at rates different from continuous BR dynamics.
-If the relative rates of the agents can change arbitrarily over time, we may have non-convergence.
-On the other hand, if the rates of the agents are similar to that of the continuous BR dynamics, we can show convergence.
-It would be valuable to analyze scenarios between these two extreme cases.
-This direction is discussed further in Appendix~\ref{app:speed}.
+One open problem is to show convergence (or non-convergence) of the discrete dynamics in Section~\ref{sec:approx} when $x_{\min} = 0$.
+Another direction is to study the case when the agents move at rates different than the continuous BR dynamics.
+If all agents move at a rate that is the same constant factor of the continuous BR dynamics rate, then the trajectory followed by the agents remains the same, and the dynamics converges.
+On the other hand, if the relative rates of the agents can change arbitrarily over time, we may have non-convergence.
+But there are scenarios between these two extreme cases for which convergence properties are unknown, e.g., when the agents move at rates that are different constant factors of the continuous BR dynamics rates.
+The potential function used in this paper does not easily extend to this case.
+Further details are discussed in Appendix~\ref{app:speed}.
 Another unexplored direction is to study learning in Tullock contests when the agents get only probabilistic feedback.
 In many practical applications, the proportional allocation function corresponds to the probability of allocating an indivisible item (and not the fraction of the item allocated to the agent).
 Here, the agent may only know his own actions and whether or not he won the indivisible item but may not know the actions of others.